Skip to content

 Creating and Configuring the Application Automatically

-There is a PowerShell script named CreateSharePointOnlineAndOneDriveApp.ps1 provided in the Collectors.zip under the extracted scripts sub-folder.
-This script will perform all the Azure application creation and configuration steps required for OneDrive.
+The script below will perform all the Azure application creation and configuration steps required for SharePoint Online.

 To run this script, the Azure AD PowerShell module must be installed.